 If you’re thinking this, it’s worth looking at what options you’ve got, apart from using us.

-Tip 1 – Check for hidden charges.
-You may have to read the “small print” very carefully to find these charges.
+Tip 1 – Check for hidden charges – things like VAT being added, cheque handling fees, admin charges etc. You may have to read the “small print” very carefully to find them but they’ll be there!

 7. How long does it take?